Dynamical spin-nematic correlation in a transverse field Ising chain with non-Hermitian Gamma interaction: Dynamical nematic correlation

 The calculation procedure is the same as that for the static case in the previous section, except that $u_k$ and $v_k$ are replaced by $u_k (t)$ and $v_k (t)$, which are determined by the time-dependent BdG equation in Eq. (\ref{BdG_t}).

 The numerical results of $Q_{r}^{xy}\left( t \right)$ at several different instants $t$ are presented in Fig. \ref{fig_Energy_Nematic_t}.
 We can see that in all cases except the PT-broken one in Fig. \ref{fig_Energy_Nematic_t}(e), the spin-nematic correlations change signs repeatedly for each $r$ during the time evolutions.
 The oscillations of $Q_{r}^{xy}\left( t \right)$ due to the dynamical phase factor in the PT-symmetric phase and in the critical lines will lead to its time average vanishing.
-The time average of spin-nematic order $Q_{r}^{xy}\left( t \right)$ in the time interval $[0,\ T]$ is
+However, in the PT-broken region, the spin-nematic correlation $Q_{r}^{xy}(t)$ exhibits robust stability at long times, and $Q_{r}^{xy}(t)$ decays more rapidly with distance when $h>1$ (see Fig. \ref{fig_Nematic_long_t}).
+Nevertheless, it is not a genuine dynamical long-range order, but a robust and persistent dynamical spin-nematic correlations after the quench.
+The time average of spin-nematic indicator $Q_{1}^{xy}\left( t \right)$ in the time interval $[0,\ T]$ is

-In Fig. \ref{fig_avg_nematic}, we show the numerical results of the time average spin-nematic order $\overline{Q_1^{x y}(t)}$ in the $\mathit{\Gamma}$-$h$ plane, which reproduces phase diagram characterized by the static spin-nematic order parameter $Q_{1}^{xy}$ in Fig. \ref{fig_nematic_phase_diagram}.
-These results suggest a way for characterizing the spin-nematic phase diagram through non-equilibrium dynamics as well as generating spin-nematic correlation and order in a spin chain.
+This is a dynamical diagnostic that directly measures the stable local spin-nematic component generated during the quench dynamics.
+In Fig. \ref{fig_avg_nematic}, we show the numerical results of the time average spin-nematic indicator $\overline{Q_1^{x y}(t)}$ in the $\mathit{\Gamma}$-$h$ plane, which reproduces phase diagram characterized by the static spin-nematic indicator $Q_{1}^{xy}$ in Fig. \ref{fig_nematic_phase_diagram}.
+These results suggest a way for characterizing the spin-nematic phase diagram through non-equilibrium dynamics as well as generating spin-nematic correlation in a spin chain.